britton-jb/sentinel/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

+# FIXME
+Invitable flow issue with actually completing the invitation HTML side

+Check setting up a new email confirmable flow

+Datetime complainer?
+Look up how to handle that with ecto and phoenix.
+# END FIXME

 Things I wish [Guardian](https://github.com/ueberauth/guardian) included out of the box.
 Routing, confirmation emails, password reset emails.
 It's just a thin wrapper on Guardian but everybody shouldn't have to repeat